DPotoyan/Chem324/content/Lec1-1.md

 - Radiation intensity goes up, implying higher radiation energy.
 - Distribution of wavelengths shifts left to lower values (left panel) or we can say the distribution of frequency shifts right (right panel)
-- Color of the object changes from red ton yellow to blue.
+- Color of the object changes from red to yellow to blue.

 ## What is classical mechanics & thermodynamics perspective on black body radiation?